gdsai4903/airplane-passenger-satisfaction-prediction/readme.md

 The dataset contains survey responses from airline passengers.
 The objective of the project is to analyze the data to determine the factors contributing to passenger satisfaction and to predict whether a passenger is satisfied based on these factors.
 This analysis includes data cleaning, exploratory data analysis (EDA), feature engineering, and building machine learning models.

 ## Dataset
 The dataset used in this project contains various features related to passenger demographics, flight details, and satisfaction levels.
-Here are the features included in the dataset:
+Here are some of the features included in the dataset:

+Featurs:
 - **Gender**: Gender of the passengers (Female, Male)
 - **Customer Type**: The customer type (Loyal customer, disloyal customer)
 - **Age**: The actual age of the passengers